 Infrastructure Projects Show Big Economic Returns, Big Hurdles to Fund, Treasury Department Study Finds

-In a study released on December 30, the Treasury Department listed 40 transportation and water infrastructure projects nationwide with the potential for major returns on investment, reports Engineering News-Record.
+In a study released on December 30, the Treasury Department listed 40 transportation and water infrastructure projects nationwide with the potential for major returns on investment, reports college essay introduction paragraph examples.
 The report estimates that capital costs would total more than $330 billion, but that net economic benefits would be between $500 billion and $1.1 trillion.
 Despite the high ROI, the study noted that 39 of the projects face major funding shortfalls and funding remains the biggest hurdle to overcome.

 Move Maryland Forward With These Initiatives, Says Dee Hodges of the Maryland Taxpayers Association